Legend of Zelda: Ocarina of TImeRetro Review - The Game Crater

 Who would have thought such a simple instrument could make such a huge difference?
 (Source)

 I have already lauded the beautiful soundtrack.
-But the way the soundtrack is used to introduce different areas adds a spell-binding atmosphere for the game.
+But the way the soundtrack introduces different areas adds a spell-binding atmosphere to the game.
 The music works perfectly, and added sound elements, like needing to follow the music to navigate the Lost Woods, gave Ocarina of Time aspects that games today struggle to pull off correctly.

 Tier Listing: How Does it Stack Up?

-As each retro game is reviewed, they will be placed on The Game Crater Retro Review Tier List.
+After reviewing each retro game, they will be placed on The Game Crater Retro Review Tier List.
 This list will determine where they ultimately stack up with one another.

 Ocarina of Time

-It should come as no surprise that Ocarina of Time is rated in the top tier.
-It is a truly great game, and definitely worthy of the title of Masterpiece.
-Of course, as it is the first game reviewed it has nothing to compare to.
-Only time will tell as to how it will stack up to those that come after it.
+It should be no surprise that Ocarina of Time is rated in the top tier.
+It is a truly great game and worthy of the Masterpiece title.
+Of course, as it is the first game reviewed, it has nothing to compare to.
+Only time will tell how it will stack up to those who come after it.

-It is no overstatement to say that I feel more complete for having finally played this game.
+It is no overstatement to say that I feel more complete for finally playing this game.

 Nintendo has created a magical world that draws you in and makes you never want to leave.
 The bright colours of the scenery.
-The beautiful renaissance-style music.
+The beautiful Renaissance-style music.
 The wonderful range of characters.
 These all make for a great game with brilliant depth.
-It never feels like a drag, despite the surprisingly long overall length of gameplay time.
+Despite the surprisingly long overall length of gameplay time, it never feels like a drag.

 Ocarina of Time

-Yes, there are minor gripes, but let’s be honest – they pale in comparison to what this game has achieved.
+Yes, there are minor gripes, but let’s be honest – they pale compared to what this game has achieved.
 There is a reason this game tops so many all-time lists.
 It’s the same reason why I can play it now and be enchanted by it like millions were in 1998.
-Nintendo dreamed big and dreamed different with Ocarina of Time, and they absolutely hit it out of the park.
+Nintendo dreamed big and differently with Ocarina of Time, and they hit it out of the park.

 What are your memories of this game?
 Do you agree with my thoughts?
 What game should be reviewed next?
 Whatever your thoughts are – don’t keep them to yourself: sound off in the comments below.